Paramaribo, Suriname – April 6, 2014

 Since we had packed so much into the day already, we decided not to go out for dinner.
-We simply walked inside and sat down at a table in the restaurant.
+We walked inside and sat down at a table in the restaurant.
 We ordered a bottle of Casa Silva Cabernet Sauvignon to go with our meal.
-As the waiter opened and poured the wine he mentioned that one of the specials that night was lobster.
+As the waiter opened and poured the wine, he mentioned that one of the specials that night was lobster.
 That piqued Leslie’s interest.
 She had several queries about the size, how it was cooked, and how it was served.
 The waiter said he would have the chef come out and explain.

 The tray he had brought to the table was filled with about a dozen servings of lobster.
 They each looked like they were ready to eat right then.
 Chef Floris explained that the meat was from lobster claws.
-He further explained how it had been marinated and how he intended to present the dish.
+He further told how it had been marinated and how he intended to present the dish.
 Leslie asked if she could have a surf and turf dinner.
 The chef said that would be no problem, even though it was not offered on the menu.

-We finished our meal with a creme brulee…wow, twice in one day!
+We finished our meal with a creme brulee — wow, twice in one day!

 The restaurant and the chef were both so amazing we ended up eating there three nights out of the five we were in Paramaribo.
 I highly recommend the restaurant and the hotel.

-One of the days during our stay we discovered another fish pond.
+One of the days during our stay, we discovered another fish pond.
 That pond had some massive catfish.
 Some of their heads looked to be at least one foot across.
 There was also an arapaima in the pond.
 They are native to many of the rivers in South America.
 We recognized it right away because we had seen an episode of River Monsters in which the host, Jeremy Wade, caught an arapaima.
 This particular fish was around four feet long.
 They can grow to between six and eight feet in length, weighing up to a couple of hundred pounds.

 Thursday evening, after my massage, we decided to try our luck in the casino.
 There is a brand new Ramada across the street from the Royal.
 It has a casino.
 We walked in, looked around, and settled on some of the old-style quarter slot machines.
 We cashed in $50SRD each for a cup of quarter-size tokens.
 That is roughly $17US.
-We made a pact to only use the tokens in our cup to feed the machine, saving our winnings.
+We made a pact to only use the tokens in our container to feed the machine, saving our winnings.
 I broke even exactly.
 Leslie lost $20SRD.

 We took what was left and cashed in for paper money.
 We took that and went to an automated roulette wheel.
 We played until we both had zero left.
-It was entertaining, we did get a couple of drinks and it did not cost an arm and a leg.
+It was entertaining, we did get a couple of drinks, and it did not cost an arm and a leg.

 Even though I worked each day, this was one of the best excursions we have taken in quite some time.